What is alcohol-induced cardiomyopathy?

 Is this condition only a chronic (long-term) problem?

-While the long-term effects of alcoholic cardiomyopathy tend to get the most attention, there’s also the potential for acute (short-term) problems.
+While the long-term effects of alcohol-induced cardiomyopathy tend to get the most attention, there’s also the potential for acute (short-term) problems.
 An example of this is a condition sometimes known as “holiday heart syndrome.”

 Drinking a large quantity of alcohol in a short period can also have toxic effects on your heart muscle.
 This can cause a disruption in your heart rhythm called “fibrillation.”
 This is when the chambers of your heart try to beat so quickly that they only twitch or quiver.
 When chambers of your heart do this, they don’t pump effectively.
 This happens in one of two ways: